-One-sentence draft bills criticized for lack of transparency
+1-sentence draft bills criticized for lack of transparency

 The Maine Legislature started allowing so-called concept drafts nearly two decades ago.

-Since then, Maine lawmakers have submitted 100 or so during each legislative session, according to a review by The Associated Press of public databases of state legislation.
-Martin said many are fully drafted by the time they make it to committee.
+Since then, lawmakers have submitted 100 or so during each legislative session, according to a review by The Associated Press of public databases of state legislation.
+Democratic Rep. John Martin said many are fully drafted by the time they make it to committee.

 The deadline for all bills was Friday, and lawmakers return Wednesday.

-The National Conference of State Legislatures criticized such “skeleton bills” decades ago and in 1996 identified a dozen or so states that allowed such drafts.
+The National Conference of State Legislatures criticized such skeleton bills decades ago and in 1996 identified a dozen or so states that allowed such drafts.
 Last December, Nevada’s Senate adopted a temporary rule prohibiting skeleton bills.

 In Maine, the governor, state agencies and specific committees can’t submit draft bills, which are put together by bill revisers and sent to committees, which can then make the drafts into bills.

-“Obviously there are people who submit concept bills as a way of throwing spaghetti at the wall and seeing if it sticks,” said Democratic Rep. Michael Devin.
-Last session, he submitted a draft on combating Maine’s marine debris that eventually became law, and he plans to submit another draft on the issue.
+“Obviously there are people who submit concept bills as a way of throwing spaghetti at the wall and seeing if it sticks,” said Democratic Rep. Michael Devin, who last session submitted a draft on combating Maine’s marine debris that eventually became law and plans to submit another draft on the issue.

-He said it’s possible he could have worked on the legislation with experts last year, but he was worried about being re-elected.
+He said it’s possible he could have worked on the legislation with experts last year but was worried about being re-elected.

 Republican Sen. James Hamper, who chairs the Legislature’s appropriations committee, said it’s normal for his committee to have some bill drafts just in case.
 But he’s not a fan.